shaikrasheed99/springboot-twitter/README.md

 }
 ```

-### If we provide not existed Tweet Id in the path url
+### Tweets - If we provide not existed Tweet Id in the path url

 * Request
 ```